 Men also have different anatomy and physiology that needs to be considered when planning any kind of plastic surgery.
 For example, men tend to have different bone structure, with larger foreheads, flatter cheeks, and a more prominent brow bone.
 Building up too much facial volume can make a man look more threatening or aggressive than he wants.
 Conversely, taking away too much volume can result in more feminization than desired.

 Men also tend to have larger muscles, thicker skin, and more body hair.
 Some research has also shown that men have a more robust blood supply to the skin, which can have an effect on bleeding and bruising.

 Plastic surgery for men and women is as different as men and women themselves.
 But one thing we all have in common – we want to look our best.
 A good plastic surgeon can help both men and women do just that.

-If you are a man considering plastic surgery and you have any questions, contact us today and schedule a free consultation.
+If you are a man considering plastic surgery and you have any questions, contact us today and schedule your consultation.